FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

 ### Solar Fire (Windows)

 > [!WARNING]
 > Always keep a backup of `extras.dat` before merging new bodies.
-The helper scripts ship with the release bundle and create timestamped copies automatically.
+The helper scripts ship with the download kit and create timestamped copies automatically.

+1. Download the ready-made Solar Fire helper kit: [`SolarFire_merge-helper_Windows.zip`](https://github.com/FractalAwareness-Cavin/3IATLAS-astro-app-import/releases/download/v1.0.0/SolarFire_merge-helper_Windows.zip) and unzip it.
+(If you prefer the full data set, grab [`3I-ATLAS_solar_fire.zip`](https://github.com/FractalAwareness-Cavin/3IATLAS-astro-app-import/releases/download/v1.0.0/3I-ATLAS_solar_fire.zip).)
-1. Run `tools/solarfire/SF_Merge_3I-DRYRUN.bat` to preview, then `…-APPLY.bat` to merge the `[3I_ATLAS]` block safely.
+2. Run `tools/solarfire/SF_Merge_3I-DRYRUN.bat` (or `tools/SF_Merge_3I-DRYRUN.bat` inside the kit) to preview, then `…-APPLY.bat` to merge the `[3I_ATLAS]` block safely.
-2. Manual workflow: copy the block from `import-pack/3I-ATLAS/templates/solar_fire/3I_ATLAS_extras_dat_PLACEHOLDER.txt` into `Documents\Solar Fire User Files\Points & Colors\extras.dat`, preserving any existing custom entries.
+3. Manual workflow: copy the block from `import-pack/3I-ATLAS/templates/solar_fire/3I_ATLAS_extras_dat_PLACEHOLDER.txt` into `Documents\Solar Fire User Files\Points & Colors\extras.dat`, preserving any existing custom entries.
-3. Launch Solar Fire, open **File → File Types…**, and ensure **Extra Bodies** points at the updated file.
+4. Launch Solar Fire, open **File → File Types…**, and ensure **Extra Bodies** points at the updated file.
-4. In your chart point selection dialog, expand **Other Bodies / Extra Bodies** and enable `3I/ATLAS`.
+5. In your chart point selection dialog, expand **Other Bodies / Extra Bodies** and enable `3I/ATLAS`.
-5. The `.txt` ephemerides under `solar-fire/` are reference tables only—Solar Fire still reads the orbital elements from `extras.dat`.
+6. The `.txt` ephemerides under `solar-fire/` are reference tables only—Solar Fire still reads the orbital elements from `extras.dat`.

 ### Cartes du Ciel / SkyCharts (Win/macOS/Linux)
+1. Download the ready-made MPC toolkit (covers Cartes du Ciel, WinStars, SkySafari, and other MPC-friendly apps): [`3I-ATLAS_apps_using_mpc_files.zip`](https://github.com/FractalAwareness-Cavin/3IATLAS-astro-app-import/releases/download/v1.0.0/3I-ATLAS_apps_using_mpc_files.zip).
+Unzip it and note `cartes-du-ciel/3I_ATLAS_mpc_1line.txt`.
-1. Start the program and open **Setup → Solar system** (`Ctrl+F3`).
+2. Start the program and open **Setup → Solar system** (`Ctrl+F3`).
-2. On the **Comets** tab choose **Update → Import from MPC file**.
+3. On the **Comets** tab choose **Update → Import from MPC file**.
-3. Select `apps-using-mpc-files/cartes-du-ciel/3I_ATLAS_mpc_1line.txt` (or the copy in the release ZIP) and confirm.
+4. Select the one-line file you extracted and confirm.
-4. Tick **3I/ATLAS** in the list, click **OK**, and the comet is ready for use.
+5. Tick **3I/ATLAS** in the list, click **OK**, and the comet is ready for use.
-5. Manual option: append the same line to your `comet.dat` (default paths: `%LOCALAPPDATA%\Skychart\cat\` on Windows, `~/.skychart/cat/` on Linux, `~/Library/Application Support/skychart.cat/` on macOS).
+6. Manual option: append the same line to your `comet.dat` (default paths: `%LOCALAPPDATA%\Skychart\cat\` on Windows, `~/.skychart/cat/` on Linux, `~/Library/Application Support/skychart.cat/` on macOS).

 ### WinStars 3 (Win/macOS/Linux)
+1. If you have not already, download and unzip [`3I-ATLAS_apps_using_mpc_files.zip`](https://github.com/FractalAwareness-Cavin/3IATLAS-astro-app-import/releases/download/v1.0.0/3I-ATLAS_apps_using_mpc_files.zip); the WinStars one-line file lives under `winstars/`.
-1. Open **Preferences → Solar system → Import orbital elements** (or **Add object**).
+2. Open **Preferences → Solar system → Import orbital elements** (or **Add object**).
-2. Choose **MPC single line**, paste the contents of `apps-using-mpc-files/winstars/3I_ATLAS_mpc_1line.txt`, and save.
+3. Choose **MPC single line**, paste the contents of `3I_ATLAS_mpc_1line.txt`, and save.
-3. Confirm that `3I/ATLAS` is enabled in the object list; restart if the comet catalogue was cached.
+4. Confirm that `3I/ATLAS` is enabled in the object list; restart if the comet catalogue was cached.
-4. Power users can append the same line to the WinStars comet database (`%APPDATA%\WinStars3\databases\comets.txt` on Windows, `~/.config/WinStars3/databases/comets.txt` on Linux).
+5. Power users can append the same line to the WinStars comet database (`%APPDATA%\WinStars3\databases\comets.txt` on Windows, `~/.config/WinStars3/databases/comets.txt` on Linux).

 ### SkySafari / SkyVoyager Plus/Pro (iOS/Android/macOS)
-1. Copy `import-pack/3I-ATLAS/templates/skysafari/3I_ATLAS_mpc_1line.txt` into a note or text editor you can open on the device.
+1. Download [`3I-ATLAS_apps_using_mpc_files.zip`](https://github.com/FractalAwareness-Cavin/3IATLAS-astro-app-import/releases/download/v1.0.0/3I-ATLAS_apps_using_mpc_files.zip) and copy `skysafari/3I_ATLAS_mpc_1line.txt` into a note or text editor you can open on the device.
 2. In SkySafari go to **Settings → Solar System → Solar System Data → Import Comet Data** (older builds: **Update Orbit Data → Custom Comet/Asteroid**).
 3. Paste the MPC line, ensure the name reads `3I/ATLAS`, and confirm.
 4. Search for `3I/ATLAS` to add it to observing lists.
 Re-run the import whenever you update the orbital solution.

 ### Astro Gold (macOS/iOS/iPadOS)
 Astro Gold currently exposes only the vendor-supplied “Extra Points” catalogue.
 There is no supported workflow to import third-party orbital elements for a new moving body.
-You can create fixed custom points for snapshot coordinates (see `Time-Passages-Astro-Gold/README.txt` for a walkthrough) or contact Esoteric Technologies to request native support.
+You can create fixed custom points for snapshot coordinates—download the CSV data kit [`3I-ATLAS_apps_using_csv_files.zip`](https://github.com/FractalAwareness-Cavin/3IATLAS-astro-app-import/releases/download/v1.0.0/3I-ATLAS_apps_using_csv_files.zip), open `geocentric_daily.csv` to grab the longitude/latitude you need, then follow the walkthrough in `Time-Passages-Astro-Gold/README.txt`.
+You can also contact Esoteric Technologies to request native support.

 ### TimePassages Desktop (macOS/Windows)
 TimePassages also limits users to the built-in catalogues.
-Use **Edit → Chart Points… → Custom Points** to record a fixed longitude/latitude for a chosen epoch, and update manually when you need a new snapshot.
+Download [`3I-ATLAS_apps_using_csv_files.zip`](https://github.com/FractalAwareness-Cavin/3IATLAS-astro-app-import/releases/download/v1.0.0/3I-ATLAS_apps_using_csv_files.zip), open `geocentric_daily.csv` (or the sidereal variants) for the longitude/latitude you need, then use **Edit → Chart Points… → Custom Points** to store a fixed snapshot.
+Update the value manually when you need a new epoch.
 Refer to `Time-Passages-Astro-Gold/README.txt` for detailed steps and vendor contact links.

 ### Import pack & helper scripts
-If you grabbed the release bundles listed above, you already have the platform-specific helpers.
+If you grabbed the download bundles listed above, you already have the platform-specific helpers.
 The raw files live in `import-pack/3I-ATLAS/`:

 - `Stellarium_quick-import.zip` — MPC one-line plus README.
 - `KStars_quick-append_Win-Mac-Linux.zip` — cross-platform scripts that back up and append the `comets.dat` entry.